lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Hi!
-I'm Luke Johnston and I do research in diabetes epidemiology.
+I'm Luke Johnston and I am a diabetes epidemiology researcher.
 I will be your instructor for this course, where we will be going over how to analyze cohort datasets.
-In this chapter, we will be covering some of the basics of what a cohort is, thoughts about the process of and typical steps involved in analyzing cohort datasets, and some first steps in looking over the data.
+In this chapter, we will cover some of the basics of a cohort, the process of analyzing cohort datasets, first steps in analysis, and briefly look at the Framingham Cohort study.

 ---
 ## What is a cohort study?